 - Learning more about safety protocols put into place to protect workers

 A detailed investigation is key to finding out who was responsible.
 At Rosenbaum & Rosenbaum, P.C., our NYC construction accident attorneys have more than 40 years of experience.
 We know what to look for and we know the right questions to ask.

-What types of compensation can I recover if I win my personal injury lawsuit?
+What types of compensation can I recover if I win my personal injury lawsuit in NYC?

 Personal injury law gives you the right to recover what you’ve lost.
 The law is supposed to hold the negligent party fully accountable for all damages the victim sustains, both tangible and intangible.
 In legal terms, you can recover both economic and non-economic damages in a personal injury lawsuit.

 Economic damages cover expenses such as: